icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to ~900 lines for SourceForge online 'ReadMe'.txt

 - Option to send data in Unicode notation as "\U+...." or C-style "\u...." or YAT-style "\U(....) as well as option to show data in Unicode notation "U+...." added (feature request #271).
 - Option to disable BOM (Unicode encoding preamble) when logging in UTF8 added (bug #363).
-- Option to disable formatting, useful when highest data throughput slows down the view (feat. #39).
+- Option to disable formatting; useful when highest data throughput slows down the view (feat. #39).
 - Keywords with arguments \!(Delay(<ms>)), \!(LineDelay(<ms>)), \!(LineInterval(<ms>)) and
   \!(LineRepeat(<n>)) added (feature requests #13, #139).
 - Additional keyword \!(ReportID(<ID>)) allows changing the USB Ser/HID report ID while sending and